whatnote/Christine-Clyde-Dog-Services/README.md

 ## Media

-- Images are my own.
+- Most of the images of the dogs are my own apart from Remy the dog, that was taken by [icephotography](https://www.icephotography.co.uk/)

+- the silluettes of the dogs are free to use pics from

-- documents used are either the geniun article of dummy versions if the orginal container too much infoamtion.
-Eg the Puiblic Liability policy doesn't provide a PL certificate in teh same way an Employer;s Liability policy does.
+- documents used are either the geniun article of dummy versions if the orginal contains too much infoamtion.
+Eg the Puiblic Liability policy doesn't provide a PL certificate in the same way an Employer;s Liability policy does.
 The PL schedule details everything, including the premium paid and staff discount obtained.
-So I made the decision to provide the needed infomation.
+So I made the decision to provide a dummy certificate.

 ## Acknowledgements

 - I'd like to thank my mentor Spencer Barriball for his patience and guidance throughout my project.

-- I'd also like to think my Partner Chrissy for putting up with the long nights infont of a computer
+- I'd also like to think my Partner Chrissy for putting up with the long nights infont of the computer.